Find the speed you need with our internet speed quiz

 How we calculate the internet speed that you need

-- Number of devices – The number of devices connected to your network at a time also affects the level of internet speed you need.
-The more devices you have connected, the more speed you need to support each device’s internet activity
+- Number of devices – The more devices you have connected, the more speed you need to support each device’s internet activity

 - Address – We ask for your address to select the best deals for your home and connect you to internet providers in your area